Scheduling Is All About Strategy

 - If you anticipate an uptick in resources needed, then take the assessment a step further by looking into the location, title, and availability of each resource.

 - Factor in additional personnel that would be “on the clock”, even if they are outsourced.
 For example, you may contract with a particular person or agency to provide additional support.
-This should be added to and accounted for in the schedule.
+This should be added to and accounted for in the employee schedule.

 3 — Identify Existing Regulations, Processes, and Policies

 Some things that are outside of your control – like industry or government regulations – will impact your schedule.
-Make sure you adhere to your industry’s specific government regulations as you plan your master schedule.
+Make sure you adhere to your industry’s specific government regulations as you plan your master schedule template.
 For example, if you are in the food or hospitality industry, you’ll want to make sure you adhere to FDA regulations.